 1. Philips Sonicare DiamondClean Smart Sonic Electric Toothbrush

 The Philips Sonicare DiamondClean Smart Sonic Electric Toothbrush is our number 1 pick for the best electric toothbrush because of its undeniable quality in every area.
-Yes, it costs a fair bit of money, but you get what you pay for this toothbrush.
+Yes, it costs a fair bit of money, but you get what you pay for with this toothbrush.

 Philips has taken an educational approach with this electric toothbrush and its brilliant companion app.
 The app includes a plethora of diagrams and tips that help improve your dental hygiene.
 This philosophy is also present in the toothbrush’s hardware, with things like pressure-sensing technology that monitors the amount of pressure being applied to the teeth.

 Too much pressure can cause damage and not enough reduces the cleaning efficacy.
 But don’t worry, the toothbrush reacts in real-time, and will reduce the stroke speed to protect the teeth.
 A purple indicator light lights up during this time and will only turn off once a healthy amount of pressure is used.
-Very fancy stuff indeed, that has a real impact on dental health.
+Very fancy stuff indeed, and stuff that has a real impact on dental health.

 2. Oral-B Genius 9000 White Electric Toothbrush

 So if you’re looking for one of the best electric toothbrushes available in Australia, you’ve certainly found one.
-It may not be the best, but this is arguably the best value-for-money electric toothbrush available!
+It may not be the best, but this is arguably the best value-for-money electric toothbrush around!

 3. Philips Sonicare ProtectiveClean 5100

 Looks aside, the cleaning functions are excellent.
 The ProtectiveClean 5100 has three separate cleaning modes; Clean, White, and Gum Care.
-Each of these offers varying levels of intensity with Gum Care being the most gentle.
+Each of these offers varying levels of intensity, with Gum Care being the most gentle.
 And this is where pressure-sensing technology is key.
 To ensure the appropriate amount of pressure is being applied to protect the gums, the toothbrush will automatically slow down if it detects too much pressure – very cool

 4. Xiaomi Mi Smart Electric Toothbrush T500